-The higher a person goes in leadership the heavier the responsibility they carry, the louder the criticism, and the more lonely it gets.
-Strong leaders have an ability to step forward with courage of conviction and a willingness to take a stand when others won’t.
-They set a standard for others to chase.
+The higher leaders rise in the ranks, the heavier the responsibility they carry, the louder the criticism, and the more lonely life gets.
+But strong leaders can step forward with courage, conviction, and a willingness to take a stand when others won’t.
+They set a standard for others to reach.
 That’s the difference between a leader and the crowd.
-Being a part of the crowd gives a sense of security.
-Leadership requires the bravery to step out where it is unsafe.
-NFL Coach Tony Dungy, who will enter the Hall of Fame soon, would call it being “Uncommon. ”
+Being a part of the crowd may provide a sense of security.
+But leadership requires the bravery to step out where it is unsafe.
+All Pro Dad NFL Spokesman Tony Dungy calls it being uncommon.

-In order to be an effective leader people have to be able to believe in you.
-A leader has to earn trust.
-That means always following through on promises and telling the truth time and time again.
-Your reliability should be scrupulous and predictable.
-When it’s not you lose credibility and when you lose that you lose your voice.
+In order to be an effective leader, others must believe in you.
+So a leader has to earn trust.
+That requires a person to consistently and scrupulously follow through on promises and to tell the truth.
+Your reliability should be predictable.
+When it’s not, you lose credibility.
+And when you lose that, you lose your voice.

 In my opinion, no leader in history modeled this better than Jesus of Nazareth.
-Leadership is not about empowering oneself, it’s about serving others.
-[Tweet This] The best way to inspire people to a mission is to know their gifts and passions and then put them in a position to live them out.
-If you want to be a person of influence you need to see what people are today, what they could be, what they want to be, and then help them get there.
+Leadership is not about empowering oneself.
+It’s about serving others.
+The best way to inspire people to be part of a mission is to know their gifts and passions and then position them to use those gifts and passions.
+If you want to be a person of influence, you need to see where people are today, where they could be, and where they want to be.
+Then you have to help them get there.

-In his book The Art of Leadership, Max Dupree states that the first responsibility of every leader is to define reality.
-The truth can be difficult to confront, particularly the truth about ourselves.
-If you don’t believe me then try playing a round of golf without taking a gimme putt or a mulligan.
-You find out really quick your actual level of play.
-A true leader is able to see himself for who he actually is (the good and the bad) and not how he wishes to be seen.
+In his book The Art of Leadership, Max Dupree wrote that the first responsibility of every leader is to define reality.
+The truth can be difficult to confront—particularly the truth about ourselves.
+If you don’t believe me, try playing a round of golf without taking a gimme putt or a mulligan.
+You find out your actual level of play quickly.
+A true leader sees himself as he actually is (the good and the bad) and not how he wishes to be seen.
 Facing the truth, however ugly it may be, is essential.
-A leader seeks out feedback to gain a more clear picture rather than avoid it.
-Growth, change, innovation, and solutions are only possible when there is a firm understanding and acceptance of the current reality.
+A leader seeks feedback to gain a clearer picture of reality rather than avoiding it.
+Growth, change, innovation, and solutions are only possible when you have a firm understanding and acceptance of the current state of affairs.

 A good leader must first be a follower.
-Find a person possessing the type of leadership qualities you want and learn from them.
-Then never stop learning.
+Find people who have the leadership qualities you want and learn from them.
+Then, never stop learning.
 NFL Coach Dick Vermeil said that the time he spent as a broadcaster prepared him to be a better coach because he was able to observe other coaches and see how they led.
-At that time he was already a champion at the collegiate level and had taken the Philadelphia Eagles to the Super Bowl.
+At that time, he was already a champion at the collegiate level and had taken the Philadelphia Eagles to the Super Bowl.
 Yet he never stopped learning and growing.
 That enabled him to come back to coaching and win a Super Bowl with the St. Louis Rams.
-In humility he embraced learning from others to reach an even higher level of excellence.
+Because he embraced humbly learning from others, he reached an even higher level of excellence.